Rudy R. Lachenmeier

 Direct (503) 207-6932

-I work tirelessly to achieve a fair resolution to every case whether I am representing a plaintiff, a defendant, or acting as a mediator.
-A native of Portland, Oregon, I have practiced law in this state since 1975 and have brought over 125 personal injury and property damage cases to jury verdict and have concluded more than 1600 others through arbitration, mediation or settlement.
+I have always worked tirelessly to achieve a fair resolution to every case whether I was representing a plaintiff, a defendant, or acting as a mediator.
+A native of Portland, Oregon, I have practiced law in this state since 1975 and have brought approximately 150 personal injury and property damage cases to jury verdict and have concluded an estimated 1800 others through arbitration, mediation or settlement.